 Named Data Networking (NDN) is a proposed future Internet architecture which considers security from the first day of its design.
 NDN requires every data publisher (called producer) to digitally sign their content.
 I have worked on certificate management over NDN, access control over NDN, and I am also contributing to the core NDN software like ndn-cxx, ndn-lite, and NFD.

-Distributed Ledger System Based on DAG
+Distributed Ledger System

 With the ever growing Internet of Things (IoT) market, ledger systems are facing new challenges to efficiently store and secure enormous customer records collected by the IoT devices.
 The authenticity, availability, and integrity of these records are critically important for both business providers and customers.
 In this work, we propse DLedger, a lightweight and resilient distributed ledger system.
 Instead of a single chain of blocks, DLedger builds the ledger over a directed acyclic graph (DAG), so that its operations can tolerate network partition and intermittent connectivity.
 Instead of compute-intensive Proof-of-Work (PoW), DLedger utilizes Proof-of-Authentication (PoA), whose light-weight operations are IoT-friendly, to achieve consensus.